amaliak/mexBBFMM3D_easy/README.md

-##Quick Start Guide for mexBBFMM3D, a MATLAB interface for <a href="http://www.sciencedirect.com/science/ article/pii/S0021999109004665"> Black Box Fast Multipole Method (BBFMM3D)
+##Quick Start Guide for mexBBFMM3D, a MATLAB interface for <a href="http://www.sciencedirect.com/science/ article/pii/S0021999109004665"> Black Box Fast Multipole Method for 3D problems (BBFMM3D)

 ----------------
 ###Function
-BBFMM3D: Perform fast (linear) multiplication of a kernel matix Q with a vector or matrix: P = QH
+1. BBFMM3D: Perform fast (linear) multiplication of a kernel matix Q with a vector or matrix: P = QH

-randSVD: Performs approximate singular value decomposition randSVD with BBFMM3D: Performs approximate singular value decomposition for large covariance kernels Q. BBFMM3D is used for fast multiplication of the Q matrix with random vectors within the randSVD code.
+2. randSVD: Performs approximate singular value decomposition

+3. randSVD with BBFMM3D: Performs approximate singular value decomposition for large covariance kernels Q. BBFMM3D is used for fast multiplication of the Q matrix with random vectors within the randSVD code.

 ###BBFMM3D: Overview
 The Fast Multipole Method (FMM) is an algorithm that performs fast multiplication of an N x N dense matrix Q(x,y) where N is the number of unknown values at points (x,y) in a 2D domain, with a matrix H of size N x m (N>>m).
 The direct multiplication approach has complexity O(N^2), while the BBFMM3D has linear complexity O(N).
-The table below shows computation times on a single core CPU when using the BBFMM3D and when using direct multiplication.

 The BBFMM3D algorithm uses Chebyshev interpolation to approximate the multiplication.
 The approximation error can be controlled by the number of Chebyshev nodes used, which can be adjusted to achieve the desired accuracy. mexBBFMM3D provides a Matlab interface for the BBFMM3D package, which is written in C++.
 Note that the C++ code is faster than the Matlab interface.

+The table below shows computation times on a single core CPU when using the mexBBFMM3D package and when using direct multiplication.

 |   N      |  Time for BBFMM3D (sec)  |  Time for direct multiplication (sec) |
 | -------: |:------------------------:|:-------------------------------------:|